informatics-isi-edu/ermrest/user-doc/acls.md

 A reference-level ACL describes whether to permit foreign key references to be expressed.
-When not configured locally, the effective reference-level ACL is inherited from the table.
+When not configured locally, the effective reference-level ACL is inherited from the constituent foreign key columns (any value is allowed if the column write would be allowed, subject to normal foreign key reference integrity constraints).

 Reference constraints are considered part of the enclosing table resource and do not have separable ownership.
 Reference ACLs are set